seerhein-lab/micgwaf/micgwaf-core/src/docs/components.md

 The implementations used mainly during parsing are

 - PartListComponent: Contains HTML snippets and child components.
+  Is used by parsing whenever plain HTM snippets appear (TODO check: not SnippetComponent?)
 - TemplateIntegration: Component which binds together the template to be used in a HTML file and the template snippet defined in that page.
+Represents the m:useTemplate tag.